Dead company revived

 And while Luckhoo and Gomes are alleged to have generated US$25 million in illegal trades, including of Sandy Steele Unlimited Inc., others were not so lucky.

-The FBI says that an 87-year-old man from Massachusetts believed the pumps and lost his investment in Sandy Steele Unlimited Inc.
+The FBI says that an 87-year-old man from Massachusetts believed the representations made in the pumping campaigns and lost his investment in Sandy Steele Unlimited Inc.

 Temporary suspension orders